 Table of Contents

-1. Ostrom’s legacy on robustness and the ‘Swiss commons lab’: Introductory reflections on change and power in commons studies
+1 Ostrom’s legacy of robustness and the ‘Swiss commons lab’: Introductory reflections on change and power in commons studies

 Martin Stuber and Rahel Wunderli

-5. Korporation Uri: Scopes and challenges of a huge corporation over time (Canton Uri)
+5 Scopes and challenges of a huge corporation over time: The case of the Korporation Uri (Canton Uri)

 Tobias Haller is Professor in Social Anthropology and Managing Director of the Institute of Social Anthropology, University of Bern, Switzerland.
 He is the leading author of The Commons in a Glocal World (Routledge, 2019).